Coreprog/encryption_lib/README.md

 >Caesar.CaesarDecoding("Mjqqt Btwqi!",5) --> "Hello World!"

 ## RSA
-Workng on it, isnt working at the moment.
+Currently working on it, isnt working at the moment.
 Feel free to submit pull requests!